 Local foie gras is also highly sought after – Alsatian foie gras owes its reputation to the foie gras pâté created in 1778 by Jean Pierre Clause, the cook of Marshal Contades, the military governor of Strasbourg at that time.
 Typically served cold, a local delicacy is sliced foie gras, fried in its fat, served with potatoes.
 Flammekueche is another delicious local specialty – a rectangular pizza, topped with crème fraîche, thinly sliced raw onions, lardons, or small bacon stripes.
 Alsace can also lay claim to inventing the Bretzel (pretzel), which was reportedly invented by a baker from Ingwiller.
-On the sweeter side is tarte alsacienne, a delicious custard tart made with locals fruits like mirabelles (sweet yellow plums) or quetsches (a variety of purple plum).
+On the sweeter side is tarte alsacienne, a delicious custard tart made with local fruits like mirabelles (sweet yellow plums) or quetsches (a variety of purple plums).